header logo

 5. Paul Scholes (period 1991-2013)

-Paul Scholes is a 45-year-old footballer born in Salford, a club who played as a midfielder for Manchester United's youth team from 1991-1993 before turning professional.
+Paul Scholes was a footballer born in Salford.
+He played as a midfielder for Manchester United's youth team from 1991 to 1993 before turning professional.
 Paul Scholes, born 16 November 1974 in Salford, Greater Manchester, is an English former football player and current football coach.
-Scholes played his entire career for Manchester United, and is manchester united best player, making over 700 appearances in total.
-One of the few top players in club football and considered by many experts to be one of the best midfielders of all time.

 Paul Scholes won many important titles with Manchester United